How to Build a Writing Portfolio to Launch Your Freelance Career

 The easiest way to earn a byline (the section of the article that lists the author) is to guest post for other outlets.
 Many blogs allow guest submissions from other writers to help beef up their sites with original content — just browse their sites to see if they accept guest pitches.

 Fair warning: Guest posts won’t make you rich.
 In fact, my first few writing samples were unpaid guest posts for a national career coaching blog.
 Working for free was not ideal, but these published pieces were a great way to learn how to work with editors, and they helped launch my career.
 The first piece I pitched was personal.
-I pulled from my own experiences to write about how to interview with a disability, and it remains my favorite work sample to date.
+I pulled from my own experiences to write about how to interview when you have a disability, and it remains my favorite work sample to date.

 Step #2: Decide where to host it